Our clients have been able to purchase or sell their property assets or to borrow money using the equity of their homes from removing their liens.

 Paying taxes in full can prevent any tax liens from being filed in the first place.
 Setting up an installment agreement is another way to meet the IRS requirements to avoid filing a lien.
-An IRS Tax Lien ultimately result in the IRS taking control of property, vehicle title, and seizure of property for auction.
-Since the laws regarding liens can very, it is always smart to contact a professional to take charge and prevent a lien from appearing on your report and affecting your life.
+An IRS tax lien ultimately results in the IRS taking control of the property, vehicle title, and seizure of property for auction.
+Since the laws regarding liens can vary, it is always smart to contact a professional to take charge and prevent a lien from appearing on your report and affecting your life.

 How to Remove a Tax Lien from your Report